robinvanderknaap/iDeal.NET/README.md

 The response contains the status, which can be Success, Failure, Cancelled, Open or Expired.
 The response also contains the account number, name and city of the customer.

 ## Certificates
+In order to use iDeal you need to create (or buy) a ssl certificate.
+The public key needs to be uploaded to your iDeal provider (acquirer) so they are able to verify your messages.
+To create a self-signed certifcate you can use [MakeCert](http://msdn.microsoft.com/en-us/library/bfsktky3(v=vs.80).aspx) (use Visual Studio 2010 command prompt) to create a private key and store it into the certificate store, for example:

+    makecert -r -pe -n "CN=yourCertificateName" -b 01/01/2000 -e 01/01/2036 -eku 1.3.6.1.5.5.7.3.1 -ss my -sr LocalMachine -sky exchange -sp "Microsoft RSA SChannel Cryptographic Provider" -sy 12

+This creates a new self-signed certificate which is valid until january 1st 2036.
+The store location is LocalMachine, the store is called My.
+You can view this certificate in the management console (run -> mmc).
+You have to add the certificates module to your console to be able to view the certificate.
+You can also use the management console to export the public key and, if you need it, also export the private key.

+You will receive a public key from your iDeal provider, with which you can verify responses from the provider.
+You should store also store this certificate in a certificate store, you can import the certificate from the acquirer using the management console.

 ## License
 All source code is licensed under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html)